 Included in this family is the genus, Polyscias pronounced (pol-is’-si-as) which we commonly call “Aralia.”
-This genus includes about 116 species of shrubs and trees native to tropical Asia and Polynesia.
+This genus includes about 116 Arlalia plant species of shrubs and trees native to tropical Asia and Polynesia.

-In this article, we will look at some of the popular Aralia varieties used as houseplants.
+In this article, we will look at some of the popular Aralia plant varieties.
 For example, the Fern Aralia (Polyscias filicifolia) and the Feather Aralia (Polyscias guilfoylei).
 Read on to learn more.

 How Are Aralias Used?

 As young plants, the popular Polyscias cultivars start out with fleshy, herbaceous growth.
 As they mature, they develop woody stems and grow into small shrubs.